- Gemini Home

 Care should be taken to avoid saturation of the detector, and to plan observing strategies in ways that reduce the frequency with which the grating position is changed.

 Saturation of the NIFS detector occurs at about 48,000 ADU, which will also result in strong persistence effects, affecting subsequent images for up to several hours.
-Keep the counts below ∼40,000 ADU per coadd!
 Furthermore, the detector response becomes >6% nonlinear at ∼38,000 ADU.
+It is recommended to keep the counts below ∼35,000 ADU (= 98,000 e-) per coadd.
+Saturation can be checked using the ITC for a single central IFU element.